The more man meditates upon good thoughts, the better will be his world and the world at large. – Confucius

 Please comment and let me know what you thought of this Dharana exercise!
 Have you done this meditative flame-gazing before, not knowing this was a meditation practice?
 Always remember, be kind!

 Dharana is the 6th Limb of Yoga, and is usually translated as concentration.
 I prefer to think of Dharana as intense focus, a bit stronger than “concentration”.
 This is typically the second step for meditation – after letting the outside world slip away, we then direct our focus inward.
-Please see our deep dive of Dharana for more info.
-Most of the meditative practices we think of are therefore Dharana practices – see our full list!
+Most of the meditative practices we think of are therefore Dharana practices!

 Or, if coloring is not your thing, try out a Mandala Kaleidoscope Meditation!
 I am not a huge fan of the new-agey music (unless using a special HZ), and prefer muting and listening to a meaningful song or album.
 You may also want to look into Tibetan Sand Mandalas!